Drystone dyking training day

 WWII RAF Castletown Exhibition

 Our latest development at Castlehill is a permanent exhibition protraying the story of RAF Castletown and the significant impact this had on the life and times of the village and parish of Castletown.
 Includes one of our most popular exhibits - the WWII Rolls-Royce Merlin engine that was recovered from a Caithness bog in 1990.
 The engine belonged to a RAF Hurricane that was stationed at RAF Castletown in August 1941, and was involved in a mid-air collision during a training flight.
 The story of the recovery of the engine, the original incident and the subsequent exploits of the Norwegian pilot, Lt Jens Muller of 331 Squadron, is quite incredible.
 Also on display are mementoes kindly on loan from the family of Flight Lieutenant Don Mason DSO DFC L/H, (latterly of Thurso) who had a distinguished and heroic career as a bomber pilot and navigator.
-These exhibits with their incredible back story are not to be missed!

 2 pm - 4 pm